House Staff Committees

 Read the interview

-Diversity, Equity, and Inclusion Committee
+Diversity, Equity & Inclusion Committee

-The House Staff Diversity, Equity and Inclusion (DEI) committee is a resident-run group whose purpose is to enhance the ability of Rush University Medical Center (RUMC) house staff to address the diverse patient population we serve.
+The House Staff Diversity, Equity and Inclusion (DEI) committee is a resident-run group whose purpose is to enhance the ability of RUSH University Medical Center (RUMC) house staff to address the diverse patient population we serve.

 Our mission is to create a more prosperous healing and working environment through the championing of the diverse communities we serve and hope to reflect.
-Our goal is to facilitate the purposeful creation and maintenance of a more diverse, equitable and inclusive Rush University Medical Center.
+Our goal is to facilitate the purposeful creation and maintenance of a more diverse, equitable and inclusive RUSH University Medical Center.

 We actively recruit and nurture residents and fellows from underrepresented backgrounds so that the house staff more accurately reflects the diverse populations we serve.
 We work closely with Graduate Medical Education (GME) staff and the House Staff Association to encourage equitable practices for our patients and the house staff itself.
-We also use our platform and connection to the Office of Diversity, Equity and Inclusion (requires Rush login) at RUMC to champion inclusion of all backgrounds in all arenas.
+We also use our platform and connection to the Office of Diversity, Equity and Inclusion (requires RUSH login) at RUMC to champion inclusion of all backgrounds in all arenas.

 DEI Committee Leadership